 • From: Enter the address for the sender.

-• Recipients: Enter comma-separated addresses of intended recipients.
+• Recipients: Enter a comma-separated list of addresses of intended recipients.

 • Password: Enter the password for your email server.

-Note: After you deploy Ops Manager with an HSM encryption provider, you cannot change BOSH CredHub to store encryption keys internally.
+After you deploy Tanzu Operations Manager with an HSM encryption provider, you cannot change BOSH CredHub to store encryption keys internally.

-• Internal: Select this option for internal CredHub key storage.
+• Internal: Use this option for internal CredHub key storage.
 This option is selected by default and requires no additional configuration.

-• Luna HSM: Select this option to use a SafeNet Luna HSM as your permanent CredHub encryption provider, and fill in the following fields:
+• Luna HSM: Use this option to use a SafeNet Luna HSM as your permanent CredHub encryption provider, and fill in the following fields:

-Note: If you use multiple HSM hosts, you must use the Ops Manager API to set or update the HSM configuration.
-For more information, see Updating director and Iaas properties (Experimental) in the Ops Manager API documentation.
+If you use multiple HSM hosts, you must use the Tanzu Operations Manager API to set or update the HSM configuration.
+For more information, see Updating a staged director's properties in the Tanzu Operations Manager API documentation.

 1. Encryption Key Name: Any name to identify the key that the HSM uses to encrypt and decrypt the CredHub data.
-Changing this key name after you deploy Ops Manager can cause service downtime.
+Changing this key name after you deploy Tanzu Operations Manager can cause service downtime.

 2. Provider Partition: The partition that stores your encryption key.
-Changing this partition after you deploy Ops Manager could cause service downtime.
-For this value and the ones below, use values gathered in Preparing CredHub HSMs for Configuration.
+Changing this partition after you deploy Tanzu Operations Manager could cause service downtime.
+For this value and the ones that follow, use values gathered in Preparing CredHub HSMs for configuration.

 3. Provider Partition Password